JetBrains/intellij-plugin-verifier/README.md

 Command is one of `check-plugin`, `check-ide` or `check-trunk-api`.

-Plugin Verifier versions starting with 1.260 require Java 11, before that Java 8 was enough.
+Beginning with version 1.260, the Plugin Verifier requires Java 11.
+Prior to this version, Java 8 is required.

 ## Results